amiaopensource/amia-elections/amia_elections_manual.md

 1. Election Schedule.
 In consultation with the AMIA Office, the Committee establishes, announces and implements schedules for conducting association-wide elections, including the annual board elections and votes on ballot measures.

-2. Nomination of Candidates: The Committee assembles a strong and balanced preliminary slate of candidates .
+2. Nomination of Candidates: The Committee assembles a strong and balanced preliminary slate of candidates.
 This slate is developed through discussion within the Committee and nomination from the AMIA membership.

     In so doing, the Committee: